Bitter taste evolution: TAS2R

+Selective forces

 Toxins as the primary selective force

 The primary selective adaptation that arises from bitter taste is to detect poisonous compounds, as most poisonous compounds in nature are bitter.
 However, this trait is not always advantageous, as bitter compounds exist in nature that are not poisonous.
 Exclusive rejection of these compounds would in fact be a disadvantageous trait, as it would make it more difficult to find food.
 Toxic and bitter compounds do, however, exist in different diets at different frequencies.
 Sensitivities to bitter compounds should follow the requirements of different diets logically, as species that can afford to reject plants due to their low plant diet (carnivores) have a higher sensitivity to bitter compounds than those that exclusively ingest plants.
 Exposure to the bitter marker quinine hydrochloride supported this fact, as the sensitivities to bitter compounds were highest in carnivores, followed by omnivores, then grazers and browsers.
 This identifies toxic plants as the primary selective force for bitter taste.

 This phenomenon is confirmed with genetic analysis.
 One measure of positive selection is K_{a}/K_{s}, the ratio of synonymous to non-synonymous mutations.
 If the rate of synonymous mutation is higher than the rate of non-synonymous mutation, then the trait created by the non-synonymous mutation is being selected for relative to the neutral synonymous mutations.
 For the bitter taste gene family, TAS2R, this ratio is over one in the loci responsible for the extracellular binding domains of the receptors.
 This indicates that the part of the receptor responsible for binding the bitter ligands is under positive selective pressure.

-TAS2R development in human history
+Neutral evolution

+Neutral evolution also shapes the bitter taste receptors, especially during times of relaxed selective constraint.
+Adaptive vs. neutral evolution can be distinguished using synonymous vs. non-synonymous mutation ratios.
+Among modern humans, neutral evolution is taking place.

+Specific organisms

+Primates in general

+A pan-primate survey found that there have been many changes in the size of the TAS2R cluster throughout primate evolution, most of which can be correlated with dietary changes.
+The Cercopithecidae, which feeds on a lot of plants, have an especially high amount of duplication events.

+Bats

+A survey of bitter taste receptors in bats found that the genus Myotis sees not only significant expansion of the gene cluster, but also evidence of molecular adaptation across the many species of this genus.
+The number of copies would have increased the bat's ability to detect toxins that may occur in their insect prey such as arbutin and salicin.
+Further specialization of copies may have expanded the spectrum of toxins each species can detect, which is important for a genus that occupies diverse habitats.